That Time Ford Built a Mid-engined Mustang: The 1967 Mach 2December 23rd, 2018

 Despite the original Mustang being a major hit from its launch in mid-1964, that didn’t stop Ford from thinking about future variants of the car.
 Designed by Gene Bordinat and built by the Ford Special Vehicles Group and Kar Kraft, the Mach 2 Concept was their attempt at a mid-engine version of the Mustang.
 The prototype, first shown at the 1967 Chicago Auto Show was thought to be a potential replacement for the Shelby Cobra.

 Bearing more resemblance to a Corvette from the side than a Mustang, it had a 289 V8 which was mounted behind a two-seat passenger compartment – a complete break from the Mustang’s front-engine, rear-wheel drive configuration.
 Despite its layout, the car still managed to have a long hood and short tail end with distinctive Mustang styling.

 Bonus image for making it this far down the page… Apparently, they crammed a full-size spare tire into the Mach 2’s engine compartment.
-We’re guessing that kept the tire nice and warm and sticky for extra grip.
+We’re guessing that kept the tire warm and sticky for some extra grip.